 Rod has focused his leadership on countless issues including climate, the environment, arts and culture, higher education, community organizations, and philanthropy.
 Perhaps of most note is his leadership for public transportation, chairing over 100 transportation and sustainability programs at the international to the local level.
 Upon his retirement from public office, the San Jose Diridon Station was dedicated in his honor.

 Rod chaired the County’s League of Conservation Voters for almost 20 years, building the organization into a major political force that educates and endorses candidates for local office.
-He is a Life and Muir Society member of the Sierra Club, chairs the SV Ethics Roundtable and the regional Rotary Climate Action Council.
+He is a Life and Muir Society member of the Sierra Club, chairs the Silicon Valley Ethics Roundtable, and the regional Rotary Climate Action Council.
 He is a vocal advocate for climate action internationally and actively supports the local campaigns to protect Juristac, save Coyote Valley, and close the Reid-Hillview Airport.

-Rod is proud of his daughter, counselor and composer/performer Mary “Diri” Diridon, and her children Allie and Aaron and son, Apple Senior Manager Rod and SJSU Development ED Sabra Diridon, with twins Avery and Roddy.
-Rod and wife, Commonwealth Club President Dr. Gloria Duffy, are ridiculously happy in their Santa Clara home with 34 solar panels, two Teslas, and overgrown with 32 fruit trees, a home garden, and happy grandchildren.
-The family strives diligently to sustain a wonderful future for Earth.
+Rod is proud of his daughter, counselor and composer/performer Mary “Diri” Diridon, and her children Allie and Aaron; and his son Rod Jr., an Apple Senior Manager, and daughter-in-law Sabra Diridon, a San Jose State University Senior Development Director, and their twins Avery and Roddy.
+Rod and his wife Dr. Gloria Duffy, President and CEO at the Commonwealth Club, are ridiculously happy in their Santa Clara home with 32 fruit trees, a home garden, 34 solar panels, and 2 electric cars.
+Along with their grandchildren, the family strives diligently to sustain a wonderful future for the Earth.

 Green Foothills is pleased to honor Rod Diridon, Sr., the “godfather” of transit in Silicon Valley.